agschnitzer/agschnitzer/README.md

 # Hey, I'm Alex 👨🏼‍💻

-### I'm a software engineer who is passionate about building stuff for the web and interested in privacy focused applications that make life easier 🚀
+### I'm a software engineer who is passionate about building stuff for the web and is interested in privacy focused applications that make life easier 🚀

 I work as a full-stack developer based in Vienna, and I'm currently spending my time developing exciting web projects ranging from static websites to building elaborate web apps.
-I believe in making the web a more secure and accessible place for everyone.
+I believe in making the web a more accessible and secure place for everyone.
 As a computer science graduate, I'm always striving to improve my skills and to expand my knowledge on emerging technologies.
-During my studies, I had the most fun learning about distributed systems, deploying applications on the edge and adopting privacy-enchancing technologies.
+During my studies, I had the most fun learning about distributed systems, deploying applications on the edge and implementing privacy-enchancing technologies.

 ### Some technologies I worked with: